Sitecore-Hackathon/2019-NaN/documentation/README.md

 ### Step 1:
-Install the sitecore package [BusinessValueTracker.zip](https://github.com/Sitecore-Hackathon/2019-NaN/install/BusinessValueTracker.zip)
+Install the sitecore package [BusinessValueTracker.SitecorePackage.zip](https://github.com/Sitecore-Hackathon/2019-NaN/sc.package/BusinessValueTracker.SitecorePackage.zip)

 ### Step 2:
+Unpack the archive [BusinessValueTracker.ConfigDeploy.zip](https://github.com/Sitecore-Hackathon/2019-NaN/sc.package/BusinessValueTracker.ConfigDeploy.zip) to any folder.
+Update "xconnect" variable in "xConnectConfigs.Deploy.ps1" script with correct path to your xConnect instance.
+Run the script from Power Shell.

+If the script fails, copy the configuration files to the following xConnect folders:
+- \\App_Data\\jobs\\continuous\\ProcessingEngine\\App_Data\\Models"
+- \\App_Data\\Models"
+- \\App_Data\\jobs\\continuous\\IndexWorker\\App_data\\Models"

+### Step 2:
-Unpack the archive [Demo.zip](https://github.com/Sitecore-Hackathon/2019-NaN/install/Demo.zip) to any folder and run the "InitialImport.ps1" script from Power Shell to import the demo data if your Collection host of Universal Tracker has a name 'http://sitecore.tracking.collection.service/'.
+Unpack the archive [Demo.zip](https://github.com/Sitecore-Hackathon/2019-NaN/sc.package/Demo.zip) to any folder.
+Run the "InitialImport.ps1" script from Power Shell to import the demo data if your Collection host of Universal Tracker has a name 'http://sitecore.tracking.collection.service/'.
 You can edit the Power Shell script by adding the "-h " parameter with your own url.
 The demo data contains user generated events for Universal Tracker service.

+It takes quite a long time from an hour to two.
+You can interrupt the process after 15-20 minutes by simply closing the console.
+This should be enough data for the demo.
+In this case, fewer clients will be recorded.

 ## Usage